Dear Coaches and Educators,

 14. Science Decades - Student teams will be quizzed on major scientific discoveries and advances from a specific decade.

-15. Science Detectives - Teams of two students build a device that incorporates a parachute.
+15. Science Detectives - Teams of two students will attempt to locate items fitting a specified list

 16. Science of Music - Participants will demonstrate their knowledge of the properties of sound and basic music concepts.